 Day 10 – Monday July 30th

 • Walk up onto the Dinosaur Plateau, the largest repository of dinosaur footprints in the world.
-Discovered in 1980, the limestone slab that sits at a 20 degree angle on the side of the mountain, is covered in pre-historic footprints ranging from 20-70cm in size.
+Discovered in 1980, the limestone slab that sits at a 20-degree angle on the side of the mountain, is covered in pre-historic footprints ranging from 20-70cm in size.
 Although scientifically explained as this, one local legend tells us that the plateau was a place where white elephants gathered to perform sacred dances, and another tells us that the footprints are those of battle elephants brought by Alexander the Great.

 • Continue on to Kyrk Gyz Cave.
-This cave is covered in a peculiar layer of stalactites, which are in fact cloth rags dangling from the ceiling.
+This cave is covered with a peculiar layer of stalactites, which are in fact cloth rags dangling from the ceiling.
 Legend has it that anyone who can fling a mud pie with a cloth attached to it, and make it stick, will have a wish come true.

 • Return to the lodge in Kugitang.

 Day 11 – Tuesday July 30th

 • Fly back to Ashgabat and spend the night at the Ak Altyn Hotel.